Skip to main content

 Purpose and Program Description

-The Liaison for the Davis College of Agriculture, Natural Resources and Design at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and PhD.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and PhD.
 Students; the teaching faculty; and other researchers.

 The Davis College of Agriculture, Natural Resources, and Design is organized into three schools: Agriculture and Food; Design and Community Development; and Natural Resources.